 You will continue alternating between the mid/dark row and the mid/light row until your piece is your desired size.

-Making the plaid stitch in turned rows is just as easy!
-You simply need to carry all the yarn through each row, so it’s on the other side when you need it.
+Making the plaid stitch in turned rows is just as easy and working the plaid stitch in joined rounds.
+You can either work a ch 2 and dc in the same stitch to start, or your can count the ch 2 as your first st. You also need to remember to carry all the yarn through each row (the yarn you are alternating, and the yarn you aren’t using at all) so it’s on the other side when you need it.